 Back in time?

 The setup is such that the signal photon should already have passed the slit at the moment the idler photon reaches the semi-transparent mirror NPBS.
 Thus, the ‘action’ to delete the slit information is made after the slit has already been passed.
 Yet that delete ‘action’ has the effect that prior to that action the signal photon will not appear in the slit.
 When the delete action is not carried out, the photon will appear in the slit.
 This is called retrocausality, a retroactive effect in time.

 The figure below shows the result of the experiment.
 There is interference – wave behavior – when the information about the chosen slit is irreversibly erased by the passage of the idler through NPBS.
 There is no interference – particle behavior – if that information is preserved by the reflection of the idler on NPBS.

 In my opinion the most parsimonous interpretation is that the eventual observation, the processing of the information, creates history.
 There was no material photon traveling at all.

 Is it about information?

 What I still miss is an experimental version where it will become even clearer that it is about information.
-If it only the irrevocable erasure of information is the cause of the shown wave behavior, erasure can just as well happen after the detectors, by electric QNRG controlled switches.
+If only the irrevocable erasure of information is the cause of the shown wave behavior, erasure can just as well happen after the detectors, by electric QNRG controlled switches.
 When it is an effect of the information, the outcome should be identical – the interference appears.
-The optical design of such an experiment is even a lot simpler.
+The practical design of such an experiment is even a lot simpler and easier to understand.